HWTechClub/Custom-Static-Website-Generator-Docs/content/getting-started/_index.md

 {{< /lead >}}

-To run the following server you will need to have [Node js]() and if you want to deploy on [IPFS]() have installed.
+To run the following server you will need to have [Node js](https://nodejs.org/en/) installed.
+If you want to deploy on [IPFS](https://ipfs.io/), have it installed as well.
 Explore the following pages and see how you can get started quickly.

 {{< childpages >}}